BabylonJS/BabylonNative/BUILDING.md

 ```

 Babylon Native's build system is based on CMake, which customarily uses a separate
 build directory.
-Build directory location is up to you, but we recommend using
+Build directory location is up to you, but we highly recommend using
 the `build` directory from the repository root.
 The `.gitignore` file is set up to
 ignore this `build` directory.